pepcape/NPGR003-25/08-Fireworks/README.md

 The pilot version of the `Particle.SimulateTo()` function is very simple.
 I just rotate the particles around a globally defined common axis.
-Each particle has its own position, rotation speed and color generated at creation time.
+Each particle has its own position, rotation speed, and color generated at creation time.
 Your **simulation logic** must be more complicated!

 ### Functions `FillBuffer(float[] buffer, ref int i)`